Mon1-innovation/MAICA_ChatSubmod/README_EN.md

 Blessland is the Submod frontend of MAICA, a LLM project specially designed for Monika.

+This repository introduction is very brief.
+If this is your first contact with MAICA, consider navigating to the introduction page at https://maica.monika.love/.

 > Notice: You'll need an Doki Chinese Club account to use this, refer to [TOS](https://maica.monika.love/tos).
 ![alt text](image1.png)
 ## Features